Sunday, November 24, 2024

 • We support the restoration of two-lane traffic in both directions on Appleby, Walkers and Guelph Lines south of New Street.

-• We believe the City should investigate bus cut-in or queue jump lanes on Fairview Street similar to what exists in Mississauga on Burnhamthorpe Road.
+• We believe the city should investigate bus cut-in or queue jump lanes on Fairview Street similar to what exists in Mississauga on Burnhamthorpe Road.

 • We support the restoration of two-lane traffic on Lakeshore Road west of Brant Street.
 Do we want to add that the restaurant patios on Lakeshore Road should be eliminated – they already have large patios between their doors and the sidewalk, they don’t need to take a lane of roadway as well.